 Educate, Create, Collaborate, Innovate

 The technology department works with faculty and students to create an environment that is conducive to learning.
 We introduce coding, robotics and making, and support their use with the Design Thinking process.
 This process is iterative and allows students to fail, learn, and repeat until they are successful.
-Beginning with Bee-bots and Kodable in grades K-2, students learn the basics of computer commands.
-Soon they move onto to Robotics, Scratch programming and 3D printing where they learn how to problem solve and work together to find solutions.
-Coding and Making live closely beside each other in the Harbor Day curriculum.
+Beginning with Bee-bots and Kodable in grades kindergarten through second, students learn the basics of computer commands.
+Soon they move onto Robotics, Scratch programming, and 3D printing, where they learn how to problem solve and work together to find solutions.
+Coding and making go hand-in-hand in the Harbor Day curriculum.
 Students code early on using simple instructions in the Kodable app.
-They transition into block based code, then eventually move onto text based instructional code.
+They transition into block- based code, then eventually move onto text-based instructional code.
 During this time, they are simultaneously working on building and making.
-Ultimately they marry the coding with the making and learn to control devices with code in various forms of robotics.
-Harbor Day students go on to participate and win in competitions such as AppJam+, an application making competition held at UC Irvine.
-Students have the tools to create and the skill to apply their knowledge!
+Ultimately, they marry the coding with the making and learn to control devices with code in various forms of robotics.
+Harbor Day students go on to participate and win in competitions such as AppJam+, an application-making competition held at UC Irvine.
+Students have the tools to create and the skills to apply their knowledge!

 Harbor Day’s technology program seeks to teach our faculty and students how to think outside of their comfort zone and how to learn to adapt and develop new thinking processes to address the problems that they will face tomorrow.